lassedtu/lassedtu/README.md

 <a href="https://github.com/lassedtu?tab=repositories"><img src="https://img.shields.io/github/stars/lassedtu?style=flat&logo=github&label=Total%20Stars&color=teal"/></a>
 </p>

 Hey, I’m Lasse!
 I’m a Danish university student, studying Software Technology at DTU.
-I like learning to code on my own, creating tools and projects in the process.
+I like learning to code both in school but also on my own, creating tools and projects in the process.
 Lately, I’ve been exploring Neovim, Rust, and Java.

 ### Pinned Repositories